zammad/zammad-org/src/sr/reference/rest-api/intro.md

 e.g.: `?query={search string}&sort_by={row name}&order_by={direction}`
 :::

-## Actions On Behalf of Other Users
+## Actions on behalf of other users

 **Requirement:** the user used for running the query on behalf requires `admin.user` permission.